keitamouss/project-capstone/README.md

 #### kubernetes

-This folder contains all template files for Kubernetes resources.
+Contains all template files for Kubernetes resources.

 -   `blue_deployment.yml`: A replication controller template that creates pods with label as `app=capstoneblue`.
 -   `blue_service.yml`: A service template that selects all the pods with label as `app=capstoneblue`.